YBoran24/CryptoTracker/VERCEL_DEPLOYMENT.md

 5. Provide meaningful error messages to users when data is not available
 6. For complex dynamic routes that require real-time data, consider using client-side fetching instead of static generation
 7. Return minimal data in getStaticProps and fetch detailed data on the client side

+### API Connection Troubleshooting

+If you're experiencing API connection issues:

+1. Verify that your `BACKEND_URL` environment variable is correctly set in Vercel
+2. Ensure your backend service is running and accessible
+3. Check that CORS is properly configured in your backend to allow requests from your Vercel domain
+4. Test the API endpoints directly using a tool like Postman or curl
+5. Check the browser's developer console for any network errors or CORS-related messages